Symmetries in open quantum dynamics: Independent symmetries

 Since the dynamics is for the entire system of $S$ and $R$ combined, a change in the density matrix for $S$ is generally obtained by calculating the change of the density matrix $W$ for the entire system and taking the trace for $R$ at the end.
 The density matrix for the entire system, not just the density matrix for $S$, is needed at the start.

-The only situation that gives our framework for symmetries a place in the Schr\"{o}dinger picture is when there are no initial correlations between $S$ and $R$ so the density matrix $W$ for the entire system is a product $\rho_S \rho_R$ of density matrices $\rho_S$ for $S$ and $\rho_R$ for $R$.
+The only situation that gives our symmetry framework a place in the Schr\"{o}dinger picture is when a symmetry is described by a unitary operator $U_S$ that is just for $S$, so it does not involve $R$, and there are no initial correlations between $S$ and $R$, so the density matrix $W$ for the entire system is a product $\rho_S \rho_R$ of density matrices $\rho_S$ for $S$ and $\rho_R$ for $R$.
 Then the dynamics changes $\rho_S$ in time $t$ to

 with a map $\Phi $ that is completely positive.
-From Eq.(\ref{mvopbasicS}) for $U$ an operator $U_S$ that is only for $S$, we have
+From Eq.(\ref{mvopbasicS}), for $U$ an operator $U_S$ that is only for $S$, we have

 which expresses the symmetry in terms of the map of the density matrices for $S$.
-A different choice of $\rho_R$ in Eq.(\ref{Satt}) defines a different map $\Phi $, but it is not changed when $W$ is changed to $U_SWU_S^{\dagger}$.
+A different choice of $\rho_R$ in Eq.(\ref{Satt}) defines a different map $\Phi $.

 Other kinds of maps \cite{pechukas94,alicki95,pechukas95,stelmachovic01a,jordan04,jordan05b,jordan10} can be used when there are initial correlations between $S$ and $R$.
-Each map applies to a set of density matrices for $S$.
-Different maps are defined by different correlations between $S$ and $R$ as well as by different states of $R$.
-Changing $W$ to $U_SWU_S^{\dagger}$ can change the correlations and change the map, so Eq.(\ref{mvopbasicS}) is generally not an expression of the symmetry in terms of the map that describes the change in time of the density matrices for $S$.
-Symmetries that depend on correlations generally cannot readily be seen in the Schr\"{o}dinger picture.
+Different maps are defined by different correlations as well as by different states of $R$.
+Generally each map applies to a limited domain, a particular set of density matrices for $S$.
+The correlations and the map domains both can be changed by unitary operators $U_S$ that are only for $S$.
+It becomes difficult to describe the symmetries in terms of the maps.

 A symmetry of the open dynamics of $S$ can imply properties of the dynamics, for the entire system of $S$ and $R$, that are not implied by the symmetries of the dynamics of the entire system.
 This is shown by an example worked out in Section II.F.